Skip to main content

 Services & Databases

 Database services (MySQL, PostgreSQL, Redis) require additional memory and CPU.
-The Starter plan’s resources (512 MB RAM, 1 vCPU) are too limited for reliable database operation.
-Upgrade to the Developer or Professional plan.
+The Launch plan’s resources (512 MB RAM, 1 vCPU) are too limited for reliable database operation.
+Upgrade to the Build plan or higher.

 No. Database services listen on localhost only and are not accessible from the internet.
 This is a security measure.
 To access your database remotely, use SSH port forwarding: